 The Company also engages in media campaigns - including television, radio, digital and social media, billboards and print.
-These media efforts are complemented by participation in sponsorships of cultural and community events, local beer festivals, industry-related trade shows and promotional events at local establishments, to the extent permitted under local laws and regulations.
+These media efforts are complemented by participation in sponsorships, which currently includes the Boston Red Sox, the Richard Childress Racing Team of the NASCAR Cup Series, the Dierks Bentley concert tour, the Kentucky Derby and the Boston Marathon, local beer festivals, industry-related trade shows and promotional events at local establishments, to the extent permitted under local laws and regulations.
 The Company uses a wide array of point-of-sale items (banners, neons, umbrellas, glassware, display pieces, signs and menu stands) designed to stimulate impulse sales and continued awareness.